+Through seva, one jivaatma connects with another, realising that each is a reflection of the same param-aatma.
 Seva can range from providing food, clothing, shelter to education, medical and developmental care.
-It can also be as simple as paying compliments, making people laugh, changing their moods, counselling them, and resolving their issues.
-Focus on environmental aspects that keep the planet healthy, including greening spaces and not endangering its natural resources, also counts for seva.
-Nurturing life takes on another dimension when you focus on the wellbeing of those incapable of looking after themselves, especially children, elderly and the disabled.
-The purpose of seva is also to enhance the quality of existence of those you serve.
+It can also be as simple as complimenting people, making them laugh, changing their moods, counselling them, and resolving their problems.
+Focusing on environmental aspects that keep the planet healthy, such as greening spaces and not endangering its natural resources, also counts as seva.
+Nurturing life takes on another dimension when you focus on the well-being of those unable to care for themselves, like children, the elderly, and the disabled.
+The purpose of seva is also to improve the quality of existence of those you serve.
 So besides providing for their material needs, it is significant to focus on their mental and spiritual growth.
-Mentoring and sharing gyan /spiritual knowledge is the highest form of seva since by undertaking it, you become the facilitator for another’s spiritual transformation.
+Mentoring and sharing spiritual knowledge is the highest form of seva because you become a facilitator for another’s spiritual transformation.

 LEVELS OF SEVA

 There are four levels of seva.
 A specific mindset and intention propel each level.